jesusyanez/Nexus-Bot/README.md

   <br />

   <p align="center">
-  Easily see your recent win rate stats by friend on Discord 🤖🤖🤖
+  🤖 Easily see your team's recent winrate stats on Discord 🤖
   <br/>
   I :heart: League of Legends
     <br />